Skip to content

 Advanced Collection

-In addition to the default metrics/object data, DataKit can enhance OS monitoring data with other plugins.
+In addition to the default metric/object data, DataKit can also complete operating system monitoring data through other plugins.

 Process List

-To get real-time process list information from all hosts, enable the process plugin (global top feature)
+To understand real-time process list information for all hosts, enable the process plugin (global top functionality).

 1. Enter the plugin configuration directory and copy the sample file